byterubpay/byterub-site/README.md

 1. Navigate to your local `monero-site` repository.
 2. Serve the website: `bundle exec jekyll serve --baseurl ''`.
 If you want, you can speedup thi process by loading only the last blog post instead of all of them.
 Simply add `--limit_posts 1` to the command above.
 The resulting command will be `bundle exec jekyll serve --limit_posts 1 --baseurl ''`.
 3. Open a browser and go to [http://127.0.0.1:4000](http://127.0.0.1:4000).
-4. If all went well, you should see the Monero website and you're ready to make changes.
+4. If all went well, you should see the ByteRub website and you're ready to make changes.

 ## General change recommendations
-The average Monero user that will want to contribute to the website should probably start looking for issues labelled [⛑️ help needed](https://repo.getmonero.org/monero-project/monero-site/issues?label_name%5B%5D=%E2%9B%91%EF%B8%8F++help+needed) or making blog posts, user guides or Moneropedia entries; all of which are covered in this document.
+The average ByteRub user that will want to contribute to the website should probably start looking for issues labelled [⛑️ help needed](https://repo.getmonero.org/byterubpay/monero-site/issues?label_name%5B%5D=%E2%9B%91%EF%B8%8F++help+needed) or making blog posts, user guides or ByteRubpedia entries; all of which are covered in this document.
 If this is all you want to do, don't worry, it's actually not a daunting task at all.

 If you are a web developer and would like to make large macro-level changes, it would be best to open an issue first or to get in contact with the developers on `#monero-site` (IRC/Freenode, MatterMost, Matrix).